Updated on August 11th, 2020

 All of these actions, among others, are severely harmful to relationships and may have even caused some damage that was beyond repair.
 It’s important to realize that you can’t just undo the damage that was done, but you can work to regain the trust of your loved ones after rehab.

-Although some relationships will not be salvageable, many will.
+Although some relationships may not be salvageable after addiction, many are.
 Earning the trust of a loved one after it has been broken is never easy, but there are several things you can do to rebuild that trust and pick up the broken pieces of your relationships as you recover from addiction and rebuild your life.